Do I dare to eat a peach?

 And I actually really liked going home for lunch.
 I liked seeing my parents and watching 15 minutes of cartoons or McCale’s Navy or Hogan’s Hero reruns on TV.

 Sometimes I’d eat at school, but my parents weren’t thrilled about that option for obvious reasons.
 But I was always allowed to bring friends home for lunch, and sometimes I’d bring my friend Leslie.
 We’d eat our lunches out on the front porch and talk about school, skateboarding (she was an awesome skateboarder) and movies.
-Leslie always ate a fluffer nutter sandwich on white bread, and I’d eat a turkey or a baloney and cheese sandwich.
-Sometimes Leslie would want to trade, but the fluff part of the sandwich scared me due to the whole “it could kill me“ thing and I never wanted to try it.
+Leslie always ate a fluffer nutter sandwich on white bread, and I’d eat a turkey or a baloney and cheese sammie.
+Sometimes Leslie would want to trade, but the FLUFF part of the sandwich scared me - due to the whole “it could kill me“ thing and I never wanted to try it.

-And to this day, I’ve still never eaten Fluff, or cotton candy.
+To this day, I’ve still never eaten Fluff, or cotton candy.

 And then there's the whole guilt that diabetes brings re: food.